 Fort Bend County Juvenile Attorney

 James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
 He is a recognized expert in the highly specialized area of juvenile law.
 In Texas, there are only 38 lawyers such certified lawyers in private practice.
-Sullivan graduated from Gerry Spence's Trial Lawyers College, the most selective and prestigious trial advocacy program in America, and was invited to join The National Trial Lawyers organization.
+Sullivan graduated from Gerry Spence's Trial Lawyers College, the most selective and prestigious trial advocacy program in America.

 Juvenile Law Is Not Criminal Law

 Juvenile Law is different than criminal law.
 Many criminal defense lawyers advertise that they are also juvenile defense lawyers, yet they may never have tried a juvenile case to a jury.
 In order to hold oneself out as a true expert in Juvenile Law, a lawyer has to be Board Certified in juvenile law.
 To become Board Certified, an attorney must: